Spring Garden Revival

 What Neighborhoods Do We Serve Throughout Bridgewater, MA?

-Bridgewater’s neighborhoods exhibit diverse soil and environmental characteristics:
+Bridgewater’s neighborhoods each present unique soil and environmental conditions:

-• Scotland/Elmwood: Rocky upland, shallow soils, moderate organic matter, proximity to wetlands (buffer zones required), fine fescue in shade
+• Scotland/Elmwood: Rocky uplands, shallow soils, low organic matter, proximity to wetlands; fine fescue in shade, buffer zones enforced

 Bridgewater Municipal Ordinances for Fertilizer Application Equipment Operation & Commercial Service Standards

-Bridgewater ordinances regulate commercial fertilizer application to protect public health and the environment.
+Bridgewater’s ordinances regulate commercial fertilizer application to protect public safety and the environment.
 Operating hours are typically 7:00 AM–9:00 PM weekdays, 8:00 AM–9:00 PM Saturdays (verify Sunday restrictions).
-Commercial applicators must hold a business license, MDAR Category 36 certification, and appropriate insurance (minimum $1M liability, environmental impairment, workers’ comp).
+Commercial applicators must hold a business license, MDAR Category 36 certification, and appropriate insurance (minimum $1M general liability, environmental impairment, workers’ comp).
 Safety protocols include traffic control, work zone setup, and public notification.
-Environmental compliance requires proper material handling, vehicle maintenance, immediate cleanup, and documentation of waste disposal.
-For permits and licensing, visit:
+Environmental compliance requires proper material handling, vehicle maintenance, immediate cleanup, and waste disposal documentation.
+Coordination with MassDEP and local ordinances ensures adherence to all regulatory requirements.
+For permits and licensing, contact:

 Bridgewater Permits & Licensing